BLIPs: Bayesian Learned Interatomic Potentials: Algorithms

 \paragraph{Training with BLIPs:} Algorithm~\ref{alg:training} outlines the training procedure for Bayesian Learned Interatomic Potentials.
 Given a graph representing an atomic configuration with initial node features \(\h^0\) and edge attributes \(a_{ij}\), the inference network \(E_{\bm{\psi}}\) first produces variational adaptive dropout (VAD) coefficients \(\bm{\alpha}, \bm{\beta}\) for each Bayesian linear layer.
 These parameters define the uncertainty-aware weight distributions used in the subsequent message passing steps.
 At each layer \(l = 0, \dots, L-1\), the node features \(\h^l\) are updated using a message passing function that incorporates stochastic sampling via the local reparameterization trick (see Algorithm~\ref{alg:reparam_trick}).
 After the final layer, the atomic representations \(\h^{1:L}\) are aggregated to predict the total energy \(E\).
 If the potential field is conservative, forces \(\mathbf{F}\) are obtained by differentiating the energy; otherwise predicted directly from the final layer features \(\h^L\).
 The loss combines mean absolute errors on energy and forces with the KL divergence regularizer.

 \paragraph{Inference with BLIPs.} Uncertainty quantification is performed via multiple stochastic forward passes through the model using Monte Carlo (MC) sampling.
 Importantly, the inference network is evaluated only once to extract the variational parameters \(\bm{\alpha}, \bm{\beta}\), which are reused across MC samples.
 This amortization significantly reduces computational overhead.
 While more accurate moment-matching approximations could be used for the output distributions, we leave this for future work.

-If only predictive means are needed and uncertainty estimates are not required, a single deterministic forward pass can be performed using the mean of the variational distributions (i.e., without stochastic sampling), effectively matching the performance speed of a standard MLIP.
+Finally, if only predictive means are needed and uncertainty estimates are not required, a single deterministic forward pass can be performed using the mean of the variational distributions (i.e., without stochastic sampling), effectively matching the performance speed of a standard MLIP.